AdventuresInMinecraft/AdventuresInMinecraft-PC/README.md

 ### Compile and run Bukkit

-Compile the Minecraft server based on the instructions here (https://www.spigotmc.org/wiki/spigot-installation/) and put it in `AdventuresInMinecraft\Server`, the compiled bukkit jar file will be named craftbukkit-#.#.#-R#.0.jar where the # s are the current version number; make a note of the version number, you will need this later.
+1. Compile the Minecraft server based on the instructions here (https://www.spigotmc.org/wiki/spigot-installation/) and put it in `AdventuresInMinecraft\Server`, the compiled bukkit jar file will be named craftbukkit-#.#.#-R#.0.jar where the # s are the current version number; make a note of the version number, you will need this later.

-Rename the compiled.jar file from `craftbukkit-#.#.#-R#.#.jar` to `craftbukkit.jar`.
+2. Rename the compiled.jar file from `craftbukkit-#.#.#-R#.#.jar` to `craftbukkit.jar`.

-Open Notepad and insert the following text:
+3. Open a text editor and insert the following text:

 ```
 java -Xms1024M -Xmx1024M -jar craftbukkit.jar
 PAUSE
 ```

-Save the file in notepad to the `Server` folder as `start.bat`.
+4. Save the file in notepad to the `Server` folder as `start.bat`.
 The start.bat file is a windows batch program which will startup the Minecraft server when it is run.

-Double-click the `start.bat` file to run it and startup the server.
+5. Run the `start.bat` file and startup the server.

-Wait for the message `You need to agree to the EULA in order to run the server.`.
+6. Wait for the message `You need to agree to the EULA in order to run the server.`.
 Edit eula.txt so eula=true.

-Double-click the `start.bat` file to run it and startup the Minecraft server.
+7. Double-click the `start.bat` file to run it and startup the Minecraft server.

 When you first start the Minecraft server it will take a little time to run as it sets up the server and creates a new Minecraft world, when its finished you will see the message `Done` in the command window.

-When you want to start your Minecraft server in the future you can double click on the `start.bat` file.
+When you want to start your Minecraft server in the future you can run the `start.bat` file.

 To stop the server, enter the word `stop` into the command window and press `Enter`.